ultrabug/py3status/py3status/modules/README.md

                          		- pyserial

                          Configuration parameters:
-                         		- baudrate      : Default is 115200.
-There should be no need to configure this, but feel free to experiment
+                         		- baudrate              : There should be no need to configure this, but feel free to experiment.
+                                                      Default is 115200.
                          		- cache_timeout         : How often we refresh this module in seconds.
                                                       Default is 5.
+                         		- consider_3G_degraded  : If set to True, only 4G-networks will be
+                                                      considered 'good'; 3G connections are shown
+                                                      as 'degraded', which is yellow by default.
+Mostly useful if you want to keep track of where there is a 4G connection.
+                                                      Default is False.
+                         		- format_down           : What to display when the modem is not plugged in Default is: 'WWAN: down'
+                         		- format_error          : What to display when modem can't be accessed.
+                                                      Default is 'WWAN: {error}'
+                         		- format_no_service     : What to display when the modem does not have a network connection.
+This allows to omit the then meaningless network generation.
+Therefore the default is 'WWAN: {status} {ip}'
+                         		- format_up             : What to display upon regular connection
+                                                      Default is 'WWAN: {status} ({netgen}) {ip}'
                          		- interface             : The default interface to obtain the IP address from.
 For wvdial this is most likely ppp0 (default), for netctl it can be different.
 If show_ip is false, then this settings has no effect
                          		- modem                 : The device to send commands to.
-Default is /dev/ttyUSB1, which should be fine for most USB modems
+                                                      Default is /dev/ttyUSB1
                          		- modem_timeout         : The timespan betwenn querying the modem and collecting the response.
-0.2 seconds has turned out to work for my E3276.
-If you do not get any output, consider increasing the value in 0.1 second steps
-                         		- prefix        : Default is "WWAN: ".
-                         		- show_ip       : Enable or disable IP address display for the configured interface (see below).
-Default is true
+                                                      Default is 0.4 (which should be sufficient)

                          i3status.conf example configs:

                          Default:

                             wwan_status {
                                 baudrate = 115200
                                 cache_timeout = 5
+                                consider_3G_degraded = False
+                                format_down = 'WWAN: down'
+                                format_error = 'WWAN: {error}'
+                                format_no_service = 'WWAN: {status} {ip}'
+                                format_up = 'WWAN: {status} ({netgen}) {ip}'
                                 interface = "ppp0"
                                 modem1 = "/dev/ttyUSB1"
-                         				modem_timeout = 0.2
+                                modem_timeout = 0.4
-                         				prefix = "WWAN: "
-                         				show_ip = True
                             }

                          which is equvivalent to

                             wwan_status {
                             }

-                         An alternative configuration with longer modem respond time but without IP address display:
+                         An alternative configuration with in which only 4G is show in 'good' color and IP address display is not desired:

                             wwan_status {
-                         				modem_timeout = 0.3
-                         				show_ip = False
+                                consider_3G_degraded = False
+                                format_no_service = 'WWAN: {status}'
+                                format_up = 'WWAN: {status} ({netgen})'
                             }

                          @author Timo Kohorst timo@kohorst-online.com
                          PGP: B383 6AE6 6B46 5C45 E594 96AB 89D2 209D DBF3 2BB5